Durgesh013/life-expectancy-ml-project/README.md

-Life Expectancy Prediction using Machine Learning Project Overview
+# Life Expectancy Prediction using Machine Learning

+## Project Overview

-This project predicts life expectancy of countries using machine learning techniques.
+This project predicts **life expectancy of countries** using machine learning techniques.
-The model analyzes health, economic, and demographic indicators to estimate life expectancy.
+The model analyzes **health, economic, and demographic indicators** to estimate life expectancy.

-The workflow includes data preprocessing, feature engineering, model training, evaluation, and visualization.
+The workflow includes **data preprocessing, feature engineering, model training, evaluation, and visualization**.

-A Linear Regression model is trained using a machine learning pipeline to ensure consistent preprocessing and prediction.
+A **Linear Regression model** is trained using a machine learning pipeline to ensure consistent preprocessing and prediction.
-The trained model is saved locally using joblib for future use.
+The trained model is saved locally using **joblib** for future use.

+---

-Dataset
+## Dataset

-The dataset used in this project is Life Expectancy Data, which contains health and socioeconomic indicators for multiple countries over several years.
+The dataset used in this project is **Life Expectancy Data**, which contains health and socioeconomic indicators for multiple countries over several years.

-Main Features
+### Main Features

-Country
+- Country

-Year
+- Year

-Adult Mortality
+- Adult Mortality

-Infant deaths
+- Infant deaths

-Alcohol consumption
+- Alcohol consumption

-Hepatitis B immunization
+- Hepatitis B immunization

-GDP
+- GDP

-Population
+- Population

-BMI
+- BMI

-Schooling
+- Schooling

-Income composition of resources
+- Income composition of resources

-Status (Developed / Developing)
+- Status (Developed / Developing)

-Target Variable: Life expectancy
+**Target Variable:** Life expectancy

+---

-Project Workflow
+## Project Workflow

-1. Data Loading
+### 1. Data Loading

-The dataset is loaded using pandas for analysis and preprocessing.
+The dataset is loaded using **pandas** for analysis and preprocessing.

-2. Data Cleaning
+### 2. Data Cleaning

 Data cleaning steps include:

-Removing rows where life expectancy is missing
+- Removing rows where **life expectancy is missing**

-Handling missing values using:
+- Handling missing values using:

-Country-wise median imputation
+  - **Country-wise median imputation**

-Global median imputation when country-level data is unavailable
+  - **Global median imputation** when country-level data is unavailable

-3. Feature Preprocessing
+### 3. Feature Preprocessing

 Two types of preprocessing were applied.

-Categorical Features
+**Categorical Features**

-One-hot encoding applied to the Status column
+- One-hot encoding applied to the `Status` column

-Numerical Features
+**Numerical Features**

-Standard scaling applied using a scaler
+- Standard scaling applied using a scaler

-These transformations were implemented using ColumnTransformer.
+These transformations were implemented using **ColumnTransformer**.

-4. Machine Learning Pipeline
+### 4. Machine Learning Pipeline

 A pipeline was built to combine preprocessing and model training.

-Pipeline components:
+**Pipeline components:**

-Data preprocessing
+- Data preprocessing

-Linear Regression model
+- Linear Regression model

-Using a pipeline ensures that the same preprocessing steps are applied during both training and prediction.
+Using a pipeline ensures that **the same preprocessing steps are applied during both training and prediction**.

-The final trained pipeline is saved using joblib to the models folder:
+The final trained pipeline is **saved using `joblib`** to the `models` folder:

 import joblib
 joblib.dump(pipe, "models/life_expectancy_model.joblib")